Dr Sam Halliday, BA (Sussex) MA (Nottingham) PhD (London)

 I have taught on:

 - Literature's relationship with music, cinema, and other arts

 - The body and the senses

 Recent and On-Going Research:

-My most recent book is Sonic Modernity: Representing Sound in Literature, Culture and the Arts (2013); here, I survey Anglophone and other literature of the early twentieth century, focusing on the sounds this literature represents and the other arts (especially music) with which this literature is engaged.
-Other recent work includes an article on the sound of seashells (and seashells’ own resemblance to gramophones), and an article on the way that sound configures time and space (the latter article can be accessed here).
+In Sonic Modernity: Representing Sound in Literature, Culture and the Arts (2013; paperback edition 2020) I survey Anglophone and other literature of the early twentieth century, focusing on the sounds this literature represents and the other arts (especially music) with which this literature is engaged.
+More recent work on sound includes ‘Hearing and the Senses’, a chapter in Sound and Literature, edited by Anna Snaith (Cambridge University Press, 2020).

 ‘Electricity, Telephony, Communication’, in Oxford 21st Century Approaches to Literature: Late Victorian into Modern, ed.
-Laura Marcus, Michèle Mendelssohn, and Kirsten Shepherd-Barr (Oxford University Press, forthcoming)
+Laura Marcus, Michèle Mendelssohn, and Kirsten Shepherd-Barr (Oxford University Press, 2016)

 ‘Weather, Sound Technology, and Space in Wallace Stevens’, Wallace Stevens Journal, 33 (2009), 83-96